• Candid Collab

 Once you've made your choice, the next step is to ensure your podcast reaches as many listeners as possible by submitting it to various podcast directories.

-Directories act as the storefronts for your podcast, making it accessible to users on different apps and platforms.
-Start with the major ones like Apple Podcasts, YouTube Music app and Spotify.
+Directories act as storefronts for your podcast, making it accessible to users on different apps and platforms.
+Start with the major ones, like Apple Podcasts, YouTube Music app, and Spotify.

 Each directory has its own submission process, but generally, you'll need your podcast's RSS feed link, which your hosting platform provides.
 Submitting your podcast to directories not only broadens your audience but also enhances discoverability, as these platforms often have search features and recommendation algorithms that can help new listeners find your content.

-And don't forget about other popular directories like Stitcher, which can further increase your reach.
+And don't forget about other popular podcast directories like Stitcher, which can further increase your reach.

-• X: Share audiograms, episode links and snippet videos, plus engage in relevant hashtag conversations (#podcastlife, #techpodcast).
+• X: Share audiograms, episode links, and snippet videos, and engage in relevant hashtag conversations (#podcastlife, #techpodcast).

 • IG: Post behind-the-scenes stories — people love a peek behind the curtains.